 In this tutorial, we demonstrate how to use the PDP Outcomes institution level dashboard to measure the relationship between preparedness and six-year completion rates.

-Let’s use this dashboard to answer this research question: What is the achievement gap in the 6-year completion rates between students who were ready for college-level courses and those who weren’t?
+Let’s use this dashboard to answer this research question: What is the difference in 6-year completion rates between students who were prepared for college-level courses and those who weren’t?

-First, students who enter college prepared for college-level work are more likely to complete a credential within six years compared to students who are not ready for college-level work.
+Let’s summarize what we learned through this exploration.
+We found that students who enter college prepared for college-level work are more likely to complete a credential within six years compared to students who are not ready for college-level work.
+And second, the difference in completion rates between these student groups is greater for English preparedness compared to math preparedness.

 Subscribe to our blog for the latest news from the Clearinghouse